 Investment Titans: Investment Insights from the Minds that Move Wall Street – Jonathan Burton

 In Investment Titans, nine of the greatest financial minds including John C. Bogle, William Sharpe, and Paul Samuelson detail the foundations and strategies of becoming an intelligent investor.

 You can buy Investment Titans here.

-To empower yourself with the knowledge you need, there’s arguably no better way than reading some of the best investing books there are.
-Hopefully, this post showed you some of the best books on investing available today and makes it easier for you to get started.
+To empower yourself with the knowledge you need, there’s arguably no better way than through reading some of the best investing books available in 2021.